UPPMAX/UPPMAX-documentation/docs/software/gcc_compile_c.md

 is a collection of [compilers](compilers.md) able to compile multiple different programming languages.

-This page describes how to compile C code.
+This page describes how to compile C code using the GCC.

 ## Procedure